-A friend of mine found this Olivetti M200 in a landfill and gave it to me as a gift.
-In this way, this magnificent computer was saved and became part of my collection.
+A friend of mine found this Olivetti M200 in landfill and gave it to me.
+In this way, this magnificent computer has been saved and joined my collection.

-When it arrived, the computer was in terrible condition: it was really dirty.
-Probably, it had been outdoors for some time, under the elements.
+As soon as he arrived, the computer presented himself in pitiful condition: he was really dirty.
+Probably, it had been outdoors for some time, under the weather.

 I have summarized in 4 minivideos all the disassembly and cleaning operations I carried out, as well as the final test of the vintage computer.